API Security Protection

 - Use

-SecretKeyto generate signature through encryption algorithm, store inX-Signatureheader. - Add
+SecretKeyto generate a signature via encryption algorithm and store it in theX-Signatureheader. - Add

 X-Timestamp,X-Nonce,X-AccessKey, andX-Signatureto the request headers and send.

-Server Verification Process
+Server-side Verification Process

-- Verify signature: Find the corresponding
+- Verify Signature: Find the corresponding

-Mechanism Advantages Summary
+Mechanism Advantage Summary

 | Function | Implementation Method |